drakkan/sftpgo/README.md

             - `target_path`, added for `rename` action only
     - `keys`, struct array.
 It contains the daemon's private keys.
 If empty or missing the daemon will search or try to generate `id_rsa` in the configuration directory.
         - `private_key`, path to the private key file.
 It can be a path relative to the config dir or an absolute one.
     - `enable_scp`, boolean.
 Default disabled.
 Set to `true` to enable SCP support.
 SCP is an experimental feature, we have our own SCP implementation since we can't rely on `scp` system command to proper handle permissions, quota and user's home dir restrictions.
 The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
 We may not handle some borderline cases or have sneaky bugs.
 Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
+SCP between two remote hosts is supported using the `-3` scp option.
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.